T-80 models: T-80B (Ob'yekt 219R) (1978)

 This first major redesign features a modified turret with new composite K ceramic armor providing better protection against APFSDS kinetic energy penetrators at the front of the hull and turret.
 The protection level of the turret increased from 410 mm of steel to 500 mm of steel.
 It also includes 1A33 fire control system, 9K112-2 system which allows firing 9M112 "Kobra" (NATO code: AT-8 Songster) ATGM using the tank's barrel.
 The missile control box is mounted in front of the cupola and has angled support.
 The ATGM may be launched while moving slowly and can be auto-loaded with the two-halves mated during ramming but the stub charge is manually loaded.
 Unlike T-80, T-80B does not have a splash plate on glacis plate.
-Retained gun 2A46-2 from basic T-80.
+Retained the 2A46-2 main gun from the basic T-80 model.